About Sunday Writers’ Club

 “For me,” Paul says, “the greatest satisfaction from running Sunday Writers’ Club comes out of seeing how members improve their writing over time.
 And as a writer, I benefit greatly from the company and enthusiasm of other members.”

 Since 2018, Paul has set aside writing short stories to complete his first middle-grade novel.
 He hopes to share good news about this in 2021.
-Paul is an active member of the Society of Children’s Book Writers and Illustrators (SCBWI).
+Paul is an active member of the Society of Children’s Book Writers and Illustrators (SCBWI) and Writers SA.

 Jasmine grew up in Vienna but studied in Edinburgh, Scotland.
 She stayed in Edinburgh for another 12 years after completing her degree, working first for a UK-wide bookstore chain, then for Scottish Book Trust – Scotland’s national charity promoting literature, reading and writing.
 During her 10 years at Scottish Book Trust, Jasmine was the manager of a national touring programme taking authors and illustrators all over the UK.
 She also organised a national book award and managed the first-ever live online author event programme in cooperation with the BBC – which reached an audience of over 1 million people worldwide.
 Jasmine wrote a quarterly fiction review column for the Scotsman newspaper for four years and was a regular event chair at the Edinburgh International Book Festival.
 With these and many other projects and programmes Jasmine has worked with authors and illustrators at all stages of their careers helping to build bridges between them and their readers.
 Jasmine returned to live in Vienna in 2017.